GrandSchtroumpf/ngbuilder/README.md

 # Parsers
 We will use 3 parsers for that :
-- HTML : posthtml
+- HTML : parse5
-- CSS : postcss
+- CSS : rework css
 - TS : Typescript compiler API